 Digital transformation is the implementation of technology.
 Partly true.
 But organizations can’t get ready for better, smarter, different ways of working without putting time and effort into building a culture that's ready for digital transformation.

 Colin D. Ellis is in the business of cultural evolution.
 A project leadership expert, international speaker and best-selling author, Colin helps companies to define and evolve culture in order to transform business.
 As Colin defines it, culture is the sum of everyone's attitudes, beliefs, behaviors and traditions.
 And it’s these same attitudes, beliefs, behaviors and traditions that can hold organizations back.

 To build the future, organizations need to put a shift in, and hold people accountable for change.
 Each of us has a personal responsibility to change the way we think and the way we act.
 Colin joins us to talk digital transformation, emotional intelligence, mistakes companies make and his go-to karaoke song.

-Looking to improve the inner workings of your organization?
-Join us at Operations Camp.
+Looking to get better as a leader and improve the inner workings of your organization?
+Join us at an upcoming event.

 Carl Smith: Hey, everybody and welcome back to The Bureau Briefing.
 It's Carl, and with me today, not from Melbourne, Australia, where he lives, or Liverpool, where he was born.
 But from Auckland, New Zealand, it is Mr. Colin Ellis.
 How are you, Colin?